Student Consumer Information

 Vehicle Registration and Details

 Motor vehicles operated on the Lex Walters Campus-Greenwood and county campuses must be registered with the Campus Police and Security Office.
 Registration stickers are available from the Enrollment Center or at county campuses at no cost to the student.
-During registration week, maps designating authorized parking areas will be distributed to all students.
-Parking tickets will be issued for all parking violations, including parking in unauthorized areas.
+Parking tickets may be issued for all parking violations, including parking in unauthorized areas.
 Fines will be paid at the Business Office.
-Disputed citations may be appealed to the Traffic Citation Appeals Committee.
+Disputed citations may be appealed to the Piedmont Technical College Police Chief.
 Appeal forms can be obtained from the Campus Police and Security Office.
-The committee will meet once a month or as required by volume of appeals.

 Tobacco Use Policy

-It is the policy of Piedmont Technical College that the use of tobacco, tobacco products and electronic cigarettes are prohibited.
-Violations could result in a $25 citation and a referral to the Associate Dean of Students.
+It is the policy of Piedmont Technical College that the use of tobacco, tobacco products, and electronic cigarettes are prohibited.
+Violations may result in a $25 citation and a referral to the Dean of Students.

 Parking and Traffic Violations